All Episodes

 I thought religion was stupid.

-And I basically, my take away from school, my religious education at school, and my kind of experience of church at school, was that the Bible was basically like happy little stories about happy little people doing happy little things in a way that was really like this is just fiction that I and it's just like it's just nonsense basically.
+And I basically, my takeaway from school, my religious education at school and my kind of experience of church at school was that the Bible was basically like happy little stories about happy little people doing happy little things in a way that was really like these is just fiction that I and it's just like it's just nonsense basically so I was you know militant atheist big fan of you know your Richard Dawkins Sam Harris yourself actually Carl as well I was never that militant about it yeah it was never really something I thought about that much but I just was yeah and I just wasn't up for any of it I thought I thought it was all really dumb

-And then I went to university and about nineteen, during lockdown, I was, you know, I was, well, spending a lot of time alone, and so there was a lot of, you know, introspection, sort of, you know, contemplation, listening to a lot of people like Jordan Peterson.
+And so there was a lot of sort of, you know, introspection, sort of, you know, contemplation, listening to a lot of people like Jordan Peterson.

 And it was around that time I started to think in a somewhat religious way.

-Well, in this research and in the coverage of it, lockdown is noted as being a very, very, as being a real inflection point for this trend.
+Well, in this research and in the coverage of it, lockdown is noted as being a very, very as being a real inflection point for this trend.

 Yes.